Mouba-Mouba/Mouba-Mouba/README.md

 ### Hi there, I'm Mohamed Moubarak (Moubarak)👋
-A student and devoted self-taught Learner from the Comoro Islands.
+A student and devoted self-taught Learner from the Comoros Islands.